omotara100/Wazuh-Security-Monitoring-Lab/03-telemetry-generation-and-analysis/README.md

 The event also contained source connection information that could be used as an additional correlation point during an investigation.

-> **Evidence Note:** Source IP addresses should be interpreted directly from the captured Wazuh telemetry rather than inferred from the lab addressing table.
+> **Evidence Note:** Source IP addresses are interpreted directly from the captured Wazuh telemetry rather than inferred from the lab addressing table.

 ---